 Girls Team

-Central Coast Gymnastics is proud to have developed the largest Girls Artistic Gymnastics Junior Olympic (J.O.)
-Program on the Central Coast.
+Central Coast Gymnastics is proud to have developed the largest Girls Artistic Gymnastics Developmental Program (D.P.) on the Central Coast.
 Our belief is that all athletes, regardless of potential, must have a solid foundation of basic skills in order to advance safely.
 Our program allows gymnasts to advance at their own pace in a nurturing and positive environment, and requires year-round training.
 CCG team coaches are highly skilled, USAG certified and in many cases have been coaching for 10 plus years.

 Our competitive girls team competition season begins in the Fall, typically September - November.
 These gymnast may qualify to compete in the State meet per competitive year during the season pre-qualifying meets.